 Waiting Within the Intersection#

 In some situations, drivers are permitted to wait within the intersection for a gap in foe traffic.
 Typical cases are left-turning vehicles from the prioritized direction that wait for oncoming traffic or right-turning vehicles that have to wait for straight-going pedestrians.
 In SUMO this is modeled with internal junctions.
 An internal junction splits the internal lane in two parts.
 Upon reaching the intersection, drivers may enter the intersection and drive up to the end of the first part despite approaching foe vehicles.
 They are not permitted to enter the intersection if it is blocked by vehicles already on the intersection or if there is a red traffic light.

 When building networks, netconvert automatically recognizes common cases for waiting within the intersection and creates internal junctions as necessary.
 At intersections which are controlled by a traffic light, internal junctions are built for every stream that has a green minor phase (dark green).
 Thus, loading custom traffic light plans during network building may influence the building of internal junctions.

 Since version 0.25.0 the user also has the option for customizing the presence and location of internal junctions.

 Speed while passing the Intersection#

-All the rules for vehicle speed are applicable but there is an additioal feature to model speed reductions while turning.
+All the rules for vehicle speed are applicable but there is an additional feature to model speed reductions while turning.
 Since SUMO version 1.0, lane speeds within the intersection are reduced in accordance to their turning radius.
 This means, that vehicles will reduce their speed while turning according to their individual speedFactor.

 The speedLimit is computed as